Khan/perseus/README.md

 ## Random notes

 - We use `v8` to track Jest coverage.
 There's some old legacy code that we don't want coverage for, so we ignore that with `c8 ignore`.
-It might look like `c8` isn't be used, but it's used by `v8`.
+It might look like `c8` isn't be used, but it's used by the `v8` `coverageProvider` (defined in config/test/test.config.js).

 ## License